 2012-13: Samuelsson was the third-leading scorer for the Edmonton Oil Kings in his first full WHL season.
 He scored 33 goals with 47 assists in 69 games and was +31 with 97 penalty minutes.
 Edmonton finished first in the Central Division and reached the WHL Finals; losing to Western Conference champion Portland.
 Samuelsson scored 11 goals with 8 assists in 22 playoff games and was +1 with 43 penalty minutes.
 He signed a three-year entry-level contract with the Coyotes in March, 2013.

-A big, powerful winger with some impressive physical attributes, Samuelsson has the tools to become a force as a power forward on the wing.
+Samuelsson is a big, powerful winger with some impressive physical attributes.
+He has the tools to become a force as a power forward on the wing.
 On top of his size and strength he has good hands and can handle the puck with confidence on the rush.
-Also possesses a high hockey IQ, knowing the right places to be in both ends.
+Samuelsson has a high hockey IQ, knowing the right places to be in both ends.